0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 I used this: https://github.com/berkayylmao/setting-up-sbrw for the tutorial and used some parts of theese: https://github.com/SoapboxRaceWorld

-All credits and yadayada goes to them.
+All credits goes to them.